Project Structure

 from starlette.responses import JSONResponse

-async def get(request: Request) -> JSONResponse:
+async def endpoint(request: Request) -> JSONResponse:

-return JSONResponse({"status": "ok"})pyxle.config.json
+return JSONResponse({"status": "ok", "pyxle": __version__})pyxle.config.json

 Framework configuration.
 The scaffold ships with a minimal config: